silnrsi/font-abyssinica/documentation/source/resources.md

 - [GFF Harari](https://keyman.com/keyboards/gff_harari)
 - [Ge'ez Berhan](https://keyman.com/keyboards/geezbrhan)

-Various other means may be available for different operating-system platforms to create additional input methods.
-For instance, Windows (Vista and above) provides an Ethiopic IME.
+Various other means may be available for different operating system platforms to create additional input methods.
+Some suggestions are listed here: [Keyboards and Tools](https://writingsystems.info/topics/input/keyboards-and-tools/#keyboard-tools).

-For information on other keyboarding options see the overview at [Keyboard Systems Overview (ScriptSource)](https://scriptsource.org/entry/ytr8g8n6sw).

 See [Character set support](charset.md) for details of the Unicode characters supported by this font.